c6o/helm-charts/README.md

-# Helm charts for CodeZero
+# Helm charts for Codezero